 The internship included in the Information Processing Science degree programme is an optional course with two types of implementation: either by reporting your work experience afterwards or by preparing a plan of your internship, reporting weekly for two months and preparing a final report.
 The latter option is mandatory for students doing their internship with the financial support from the university.
 To complete the internship course, you will need to work in a position in the ICT industry where you can apply the information you have learned during the courses included in the degree programme.
-You can receive one to five credits from your internship course, depending on how long your internship is: e.g. if you work as a full-time intern for four months, you will receive five credits by reporting it afterwards.
+You can receive three to five credits from your internship course, depending on how long your internship is: e.g. if you work as a full-time intern for four months, you will receive five credits by reporting it afterwards.
 In case you have successfully applied for the financial support, you will receive five credits already from two months’ full-time internship including the more extensive reporting as mentioned earlier.
 The study guide includes separate internship courses for the Bachelor’s (814311A) and the Master’s (814601S) degree programme.
 You should study the descriptions of these courses with care.
 You must obtain your own internship and sign an employment contract with your employer.
 At the end of the internship, your employer will give you a reference.

 Criteria for applying Information Processing Science internship support for each degree programme

 The university also sponsors internships of Information Processing Science students every year.
 A limited amount of support is available annually.
 You should submit your application as soon as the application period starts, as the available amount of support may be exhausted before the end of the application period and support is granted on a first come, first served basis.
 You should start arrangements for your internship in due time in the autumn before the start of the internship support application period.
 The internship support is used to cover some of the salary costs of the intern to the employer.
-The latest information on internship support (such as how much suppport is available or useful tips for internship placements) can also be found on the internship website.
+The latest information on internship support (such as how much support is available or useful tips for internship placements) can also be found on the internship website.
 Please visit the website first, because all the information on it also applies to internship support for Information Processing Science students.
 To apply/receive internship support, the following are also required:

 - You are a student with Information Processing Science as your major and you have enrolled as a present student